leosdad/Remote-Control-with-ESP32/README.md

 - [Arduino IDE 1.x](https://www.arduino.cc/en/software/#legacy-ide-18x) *
 - [Bluepad32 for Arduino + ESP32](https://bluepad32.readthedocs.io/en/latest/plat_arduino/#option-a-use-arduino-core-for-esp32-bluepad32-board)

 \* I had frequent problems with very high CPU usage on version 2.3.6 so I went back to using the 1.x IDE.
-In any case all code editing was done in Visual Studio Code.
+In any case, all code editing was done in Visual Studio Code anyway.

 ## Contents of the `files` folder